matheusleusin/MNEs_and_Artificial_Intelligence/README.md

 2.  **Prepare the Data:**
     * The core matched panel dataset (`Matched_companies.csv`) is provided in the `Input_code/` directory.
     * **Important:** The raw, large-scale datasets used for the initial matching procedure (e.g., `All_patents.csv`, `DataCompanies1.xlsx`, etc.) are not included in this repository due to their size.
 The script `Effects_AI_adoption.R` references these files from a local directory named `Input_code/Big_files_ignore/`.
-The methodology for constructing the full dataset is detailed in a separate repository: [Method-to-create-a-dataset-of-MNEs-ownership-structures](https://github.com/matheusleusin/Method-to-create-a-dataset-of-MNEs-ownership-structures).
+The methodology for constructing the full dataset is detailed in a separate repository, anonymized for the time being to avoid any conflicts in the peer-review process of the paper.

 3.  **Execute the Script:**
     * Open the `Effects_AI_adoption.R` script in R or RStudio.